Johnson Brothers Plant Finder

 Other Names: Hakone Grass

-Japanese Woodland Grass' grassy leaves are green in color.
+Japanese Woodland Grass is primarily valued in the garden for its cascading habit of growth.
+It grassy leaves are green in color.
 The foliage often turns tan in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Japanese Woodland Grass is a dense herbaceous perennial grass with a shapely form and gracefully arching stems.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.